Xxshark888xX/Xamarin/OEMBatteryWhitelistApp/README.md

 OEMBatteryWhitelist batteryWhitelist = new OEMBatteryWhitelist(Android.App.Application.Context);

 if (batteryWhitelist.CanRequestPermissions) {
-  /* INFORM HERE THE USER WITH A DISPLAY ALERT OR WHATEVER METHOD YOU LIKE TO USE */
+  /* INFORM HERE THE USER WITH A POPUP MESSAGE */

   // Used in order to get the exception object if something goes wrong Exception batteryWhitelistEx;